Arcadia-1/Sun_Research_Group/content/zh/authors/Jun Dai/_index.md

 ---
 # Display name
-title: 黄思语
+title: 戴军

-weight: 2023

 # Username (this should match the folder name)
 authors:
-- Siyu Huang
+- Jun Dai

 # Is this the primary user of the site?
 superuser: false